borealbirds/WildTrax-dataHarmonization/README.md

 | species     | Text | AOU code used by WildTrax.
 See [species_codes table](https://github.com/borealbirds/WT-Integration/blob/main/lookupTables/species_codes.csv)   | YES |

 Common **species** field errors:
 * NOTE: Individuals from the same species observed at the same location, same day, same distance band and duration interval MUST HAVE THEIR ABUNDANCE SUMMED in the same line.
-Duplicate entries based on location, species, surveyDateTime distanceband and durationinterval are not allowed.
+Duplicate entries based on location, species, surveyDateTime, distanceband and durationinterval are not allowed.

 The **distanceband** field: